revsys/django-health-check/docs/src/pages/why.md

 - Proactively monitor your application components, such as caches, and identify potential issues before they affect end users.

-- Improve the performance of your Django application by identifying areas where it can be improved, for example, response times, error rates, and resource utilization.

 - To enhance security by identifying potential security vulnerabilities like outdated software or misconfigured controls, to protect the application from data breaches and cyber attacks.

 - For scalability to understand how your application scales under load to identify capacity limits and plan for future growth

 - Flexibility to create your own custom health checks to match your application requirements

-- Middleware integration, where it can easily be integrated into your application without making significant changes to the existing codebase.

 - Simplifies troubleshooting by providing detailed information about the root cause of issues.